Information for International Medical Graduates

 The Medical Training Initiative (MTI)

-The Royal College of Emergency Medicine’s International Sponsorship Scheme provides successful applicants with sponsorship for full GMC registration with a license to practice, without taking the Professional and Linguistic Assessment Board (PLAB) test.
+The Royal College of Emergency Medicine’s International Sponsorship Scheme provides successful applicants with sponsorship for full GMC registration with a license to practice - without taking the Professional and Linguistic Assessment Board (PLAB) test - only for those taking part in the Medical Training Initiative.

 Helpful online resources